 What we recommend for sliding glass doors: Panel tracks or plantation shutters.
 Both of these window treatments make it easy to operate a sliding door.
 Panel tracks also give you an array of styles and textures to pick from, freeing up your options and giving you a lot more room to express yourself.
 Plantation shutters are available in different configurations to fit any sliding glass door, and are more energy efficient than any other window treatment.

 Bay windows can’t be missed.
 The long panes, concave layout, and wide view offered by bay windows are distinct from other windows, so they need some special consideration when picking a window treatment.
 San Diego homeowners should look at window treatments that match a bay window’s attention-grabbing geometry, offer privacy, and look gorgeous in your living or family room.
-Fortunately, there are a few window treatments that can do it all.
+Fortunately, there are a number of window treatments that can do it all.

 What we recommend for bay windows: Cellular shades, Roman shades, or plantation shutters.
 Both roman and cellular shades work great with bay windows since each shade covers an individual pane, granting you some flexibility in how much window area you want to cover.
 Similarly, plantation shutters can be installed on each separate pane on bay windows, but are able to give you even more adaptability in window coverage with adjustable louvers.